cm-forks/microservice-camel-docker-in-action/readme.md

         return sales.get(index);
     }
 ```

-Detail to be used to set the maven archetype
+The detail to be used to set the maven archetype is defined hereafter:

 ```
 Project : camel-cdi-rest